Breakbeat hardcore: Early 1990s: origins

-The rave scene expanded rapidly in the early 1990s, both at clubs up and down the country including Labrynth, Shelley's Laserdome, The Eclipse, and Sanctuary Music Arena, and large raves in Warehouses and in the open air attracting 20–50,000 whether put on legally from promoters such as Fantazia and Raindance, or unlicensed by free party sound systems such as Spiral Tribe.
-Breakbeat hardcore drew its melting pot of sound from a vast array of influences – from new beat and Belgian techno that had for a short period been prominent in the UK rave scene, to house and acid house, and furthermore drawing on hip hop and reggae culture.
+The rave scene expanded rapidly in the early 1990s, both at clubs up and down the country including Labrynth, Shelley's Laserdome, The Eclipse, and Sanctuary Music Arena, and large raves in Warehouses and in the open air attracting 10–25,000 whether put on legally from promoters such as Fantazia, Dreamscape, and Raindance, or unlicensed by free party sound systems such as Spiral Tribe.
+These events featured the popular rave DJs such as Fabio and Grooverider, Carl Cox, Top Buzz, and Slipmatt, as well as live PAs from rave acts including Shades of Rhythm and Bizarre Inc. Breakbeat hardcore drew its melting pot of sound from a vast array of influences – from new beat and Belgian techno that had for a short period been prominent in the UK rave scene, to house and acid house, and furthermore drawing on hip-hop and reggae culture.

-Amongst the influences from within the rave scene itself upon which this strain of hardcore drew were such acts as Manix, The Hypnotist, CJ Bolland with his "Ravesignal" series, and T99.
-From outside of the rave scene, the sped-up breakbeats of Britcore acts like Hardnoise, MC Duke, Demon Boyz, and Hijack were highly influential.
-Members of the Britcore and UK hip hop scene quickly moved into hardcore themselves, like MC Duke and Leader One, The Criminal Minds, and Liam Howlett of Cut 2 Kill (who would go on to form the Prodigy).
-Pioneering the fusion of sounds from acid house, hip hop, and reggae were late '80s UK hip house veterans like Double Trouble, Rebel MC, Blapps Posse, and Shut Up and Dance, becoming pivotal contributors to hardcore and its derivative genres like jungle.
+Amongst the influences from within the rave scene itself upon which this strain of hardcore drew were such acts as Manix, The Hypnotist, Ravesignal, and T99.
+From outside of the rave scene, the sped-up breakbeats of UK rap acts such as Hardnoise, MC Duke, Demon Boyz, and Hijack were highly influential, with some of these including Duke, The Criminal Minds, and Liam Howlett (of Cut 2 Kill and who would go on to form the Prodigy), making the transition into hardcore.
+Pioneering the fusion of sounds from acid house, hip-hop, and reggae were late 1980s UK hip house veterans like Double Trouble and Rebel MC, Blapps Posse, and Shut Up and Dance, becoming pivotal contributors to hardcore and its derivative genres like jungle.

 The huge increase in producers was also driven by the increasing availability of cheap home computer-based studio setups, particularly Cubase for the Atari ST.

-Notable releases

-Notable releases include "Baptised by Dub" by The Criminal Minds (White House, 1992), "Be Free" by Noise Factory (Ibiza, 1992), "Everybody in the Place" and "Experience" by The Prodigy (XL Recordings, 1991), "Trip II the Moon" by Acen (Production House Records, 1992), "Cookin Up Yah Brain" by 4hero (Reinforced Records, 1992), "On a Ragga Tip" by SL2 (XL Recordings, 1992), "Far Out" by Sonz of a Loop Da Loop Era (Suburban Base, 1991), "Full On...
-Mask Hysteria" by Altern-8 (Network Records, 1991), "Frequency" by Shades of Rhythm (ZTT Records, 1991), "Hurt You So" by Jonny L (Yoyo, 1992), "I Want You (Forever)" by Carl Cox (Perfecto Records, 1991), "Let Me Be Your Fantasy" by Baby D (Production House, 1992), "Mohamed's Mind" by 2 Kilos (Radioactive Lamb, 1990), "Music Takes You" by Blame (Moving Shadow, 1991), "Some Justice" by Urban Shakedown (Urban Shakedown, 1992), "Spliffhead" by Ragga Twins (SUAD Records, 1991), "Sweet Harmony" by Liquid (XL Recordings, 1992), "The Bouncer" by Kicks Like a Mule (Tribal Base, 1992), "Raving I'm Raving" by Shut Up and Dance (SUAD Records, 1992), "The Wickedest Sound" by Rebel MC (Desire, 1991), "Bombscare" by 2 Bad Mice (Moving Shadow, 1992), and "We Are I.E." by Lennie De Ice (Reel 2 Reel, 1991).